ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

 ## Implementation / Design

 The `nimble-table-column-menu-button` will follow many of the API patterns established by the table's action menu.
 Part of the menu button column's configuration will be the name of the slot where the menu associated with the menu button will be provided, say `software-version-menu`.
 The client will slot their menu into the table using the slot name they configured on the column; in this case, `software-version-menu`.
 The table, along with all of its subcomponents, will be responsible for coordinating the slotting of the menu into the appropriate row and cell when a menu button becomes open.
-If the client needs different menu items depending on which menu button is open, they can update the menu items within their slotted menu in reaction to the `menu-button-beforetoggle` event firing from the column.
+If the client needs different menu items depending on which menu button is open, they can update the menu items within their slotted menu in reaction to the `menu-button-column-beforetoggle` event firing from the column.

 Usage of the column would look as follows: